bosch-io/iot-things-examples/historian/README.md

 The time serias data is recorded in a simple document structure in MongoDB.

-For each and every single (scalar) property of a Thing exactly one document is managed.
+For each single (scalar) property of a Thing exactly one document is managed.
+This document has an unique id consisting of `<thing-id>/features/<feature-id>/properties/<property-path>`.
+Each document consists of two array fields:
-This document has a unique id consisting of "<thing-id>/<feature-id>/properties/<property-path>".
+1) "values" array
-The documents have to array fields: a "values" array and a "timestamps" array.
+2) "timestamps" array

-Both arrays are updated on every property change.
+Both arrays are updated on every property change.\
-The new value and timestamp is added to the end of the array In addition the array is sliced to not exceed a fixed element count.
+The new value and timestamp is added to the end of the array.
+In addition the array is sliced, to not exceed a fixed element count.

 | Document Id | Content |
 | --- | --- |